mehulkar/mehulkar.com/source/blog/2017/12/ember-object-model-extend-vs-create.md

 I learned something new the other day in the course of development.

-I had a piece of code that took an object and used `Object.assign` to merge it with another object and but I noticed that it none of the properties were being copied over.
+I had a piece of code that took an object and used `Object.assign` to merge it with another object and but I noticed that none of the properties were being copied over.

 ```javascript
 someObject.someProperty